Breakfast Jane Lawson Breakfast Jane Lawson

 Peanut butter overnight oats

 Overnight oats are my go-to summer breakfast as I find porridge too hot on warmer days.
-I find it really versatile as well because you can add so may different flavours to switch them up each time.
-I usually double this recipe as I add different toppings to keep it interesting, but if you prefer a change just use these quantities to make 2 servings and then try another of my recipes in the ‘Breakfast’ section.
+I find it really versatile as well because you can add so may different flavours to switch them up each time, so I usually double this recipe to last a few days.

 852A2C32-9598-4630-97DF-E934A83C86BE.jpg